 Designed, developed, and made by active Canadian Armed Forces member Nick Scott, who makes it under Adventure Trail Gear in New Brunswick, Canada, this bag was previously sold as the GARB (Garbage And Recycling Bag) through NBX Trail Gear in New Brunswick.

-On my trailer spare since May 2018.
-That’s twenty months and around 40,000 miles of every kind of road and environment and weather one can imagine; from the salty coast of Maine to the Smoky mountains of East Tennessee, from the swamps and bayous of southern Louisiana to the wild humidity and salt air of the Gulf of Mexico, and the biggest test, the raw and unfiltered sun and rugged trails of seventeen weeks of desert borderland in West Texas.
+It has been on my trailer spare, exposed to all weather and road conditions every single day since May 2018.
+That’s going on three years as of the update to this review, and well over 40,000 miles of every kind of road and environment and weather one can imagine; from the salty coast of Maine to the Smoky mountains of East Tennessee; from the swamps and bayous of southern Louisiana to the wild humidity and salt air of the Gulf of Mexico; and the biggest test, the raw and unfiltered sun and rugged trails of seventeen weeks straight of desert borderland in far West Texas.

-I’ve loaded it with all kinds of stuff, though it usually holds returnables on one side and non-food waste trash on the other.
-(They now make it as one large interior pocket.)
-I’ve kept gallons of spring water in the bottom and hauled firewood with it.
+I load it with all kinds of stuff, depending on need, though it usually holds returnables on one side and non-food waste trash on the other.
+The Spare Tire Bags from Adventure Trail Gear are now one large interior pocket.
+I’ve kept full gallons of spring water in the bottom and hauled firewood with it.

 I keep gloves and trash bags in the pockets.
 I like that it has several places to stash things.
 I love that it has built-in D-rings for attaching the corners of trash bags to keep them open.
 Instead of tying the bags to the corners, I use small stick toggles like one might on a corner of a tarp or rainfly.